duttapriya993/Retail_Sales_Insights_SQL_and_PowerBI/README.md

 ---

+##🤖 AI Tools Used

+I used ChatGPT to help write and structure SQL queries and to improve how I presented insights.
+The dashboard design, visuals, and layout were completely created by me.

+---

 ## 🔒 License
 This project is licensed under a **custom proprietary license**.
 Please refer to the [LICENSE](./LICENSE) file for detailed terms and usage restrictions.